-Buildings & Grounds maintains campus facilities in a manner that minimizes hazardous and unsafe conditions.
+Buildings & Grounds maintain campus facilities in a manner that minimizes hazardous and unsafe conditions.
 Parking lots and pathways are illuminated with lighting.
 JCPD works closely with Buildings & Grounds to address burned out lights promptly as well as malfunctioning door locks or other physical conditions that enhance security.
 Other members of the College community are helpful when they report equipment problems.
 Students and employees can report outages to the JCPD (636-481-3500) or Buildings & Grounds (636-481-3505).

 Students and employees can also request 24-hour walking escort service from the JCPD, to and from any location on any of the Jefferson College campus locations.
-Campus Law Enforcement Authority and Jurisdiction.